BDC Hamburger Icon

 Dial-up internet speed

-Up to 56 Kbps (which is considered too slow for business use)
+Up to 56 Kbps (considered too slow for business use)

 Satellite internet

-Research-and-development funding efforts are currently pouring into satellite internet.
-This older technology still has the best potential to deliver high-speed, low-latency broadband to every corner of the world.
-Satellite internet is often a good broadband service option for many businesses that operate off the beaten path.
+Research and development funding efforts continue to pour into satellite internet.
+This long-standing technology still has the best potential to deliver high-speed, low-latency broadband to every corner of the world.
+Satellite internet is often a good broadband service option for businesses that operate in remote locations.

-• Starlink: Connection speeds go up to 250 Mbps on SpaceX’s Starlink, currently the fastest on the market.
-So far, the company has deployed over 4,500 satellites in orbit, part of a plan to put 40,000 into orbit.
-These satellites will work in combination with ground transceivers to connect anyone with clear access to the sky.
+• Starlink: SpaceX’s Starlink, the fastest satellite internet option, offers speeds of up to 220 Mbps.
+So far, the company has deployed about 7,000 satellites in orbit, which are part of a plan to put up to 42,000 into orbit.
+These satellites work in combination with ground transceivers to connect anyone with clear access to the sky.

-• HughesNet: Speeds on HughesNet reach 50 Mbps.
+• Hughesnet: Speeds on Hughesnet reach 100 Mbps.

-• Viasat Business: You can get speeds of up to 150 Mbps on Viasat.
+• Viasat Business: You can get speeds of up to 150 Mbps with Viasat.

 Satellite internet pricing